LouvainVerificationLab/pynusmv/dependencies/NuSMV/README.md

 These patches are automatically applied at build time via the use of the makefiles.
 You can consult the details of these patches directly from the content of the `*.patch` files.
-These are regular diffs obtained through the use of the UNIX `diff` command.
+These are regular diffs obtained through the use of the UNIX `diff -u` command.